FTCTeam10298/Website/tryouts/tryouts.md

 If you want to get a head-start on some of the skills students will learn after joining Brain Stormz then check out these camps from the penrose family:
 - [Irl Code Camps](https://penrose.us/irlcodecamps/) learn to code
 - [Robotics Camps with James](https://www.holler.fyi/u/jamesroboticscamps) learn to build and cad
-- [Robotics Camps with James](https://www.holler.fyi/u/jamesroboticscamps) learn to build and cad